TransactiveSCC/statresp.github.io/README.md

  allocations based on current demands , and (4) *Dispatching* -- policy for deploying responders when an incident is reported.

- With our collaborators at Tennessee Department of Transportation and Nashville fire department this project is developing an online incident forecasting and algorithmic approaches to  decentralized multi-agent response that focuses on resource allocation and dispatching policies.
+ With our collaborators at Tennessee Department of Transportation (focusing on incident response on state highways) and Nashville fire department (focusing on incident response in urban communities) this project is developing an online incident forecasting and algorithmic approaches to  decentralized multi-agent response that focuses on resource allocation and dispatching policies.

 To understand our methodology please refer to the following [overview paper](overview.pdf).